Home

 • 2 Tablespoons sesame seeds

-• 3 Tablespoons Bragg's Liquid Aminos, or Tamari
+• 3 Tablespoons organic Tamari (healthy soy sauce)

 • 1 teaspoon basil

-Saute seitan, onions, bell peppers, garlic and sesame seeds in olive oil until vegetables are soft and sesame seeds are golden brown.
-Add spices and stir well.
+Place a large frying pan over medium-high heat with 1/4 cup veggie broth.
+Saute seitan, onions, bell peppers, garlic and sesame seeds until vegetables are soft and sesame seeds are golden brown.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.
+Add Tamari and basil and stir well.

 Serves: 3